To Aggregate or Not? Learning with Separate Noisy Labels: Bias and Variance Analyses w.r.t. -loss

 We now move on to explore the variance of a given classifier when learning with $\ell$-loss, prior to the discussion, we define the variance of a given classifier as: \begin{definition}[Classifier Prediction Variance of $\ell$-Loss] The variance of a given classifier $\hf$ when learned with separation ($\sep$) or aggregation ($\agg$) is defined as:

-\end{definition} For $g(x)=x-x^2$, we derive the closed form of $\text{Var}$ and the corresponding upper bound as below. \begin{theorem} When {$\eta^{\uni}_K\geq \frac{2\log(1/\delta)}{N}$}, given $\ell$ is 0-1 loss, we have: { } The upper bound of $\text{Var}(\hf^{\sep})$ in Eqn. (\ref{eqn:var_l}) is smaller than that of $\text{Var}(\hf^{\agg})$. \end{theorem} Theorem \ref{thm:var_l} provides another view to decide on the choices of separation and aggregation methods, i.e., the (upper bound of) classifier prediction variance.
+\end{definition} For $g(x)=x-x^2$, we derive the closed form of $\text{Var}$ and the corresponding upper bound as below. \begin{theorem} When {$\eta^{\uni}_K\geq \frac{2\log(1/\delta)}{N}$}, given $\ell$ is 0-1 loss, we have: { } The variance proxy of $\text{Var}(\hf^{\sep})$ in Eqn. (\ref{eqn:var_l}) is smaller than that of $\text{Var}(\hf^{\agg})$. \end{theorem} Theorem \ref{thm:var_l} provides another view to decide on the choices of separation and aggregation methods, i.e., the proxy of classifier prediction variance.
 To extend the theoretical conclusions w.r.t. $\ell$ loss to the multi-class setting, we only need to modify the upper bound of the distribution shift in Eqn. (\ref{eqm:shift_ce}), as specified in the following corollary. \begin{corollary}[Multi-Class Extension ($\ell$-Loss)] In the $M$-class classification case, the upper bound of the distribution shift in Eqn. (\ref{eqm:shift_ce}) becomes:

 \end{corollary}